germanbrew/terraform-provider-hetznerdns/docs/guides/investigating-rate-limits.md

     read record: error getting record 3c21...75fb: API returned HTTP 429 Too Many Requests error: rate limit exceeded
     ```

-2. You can view the ratelimit usage in the terraform logs by running terraform plan or apply with the `TF_LOG` environment variable set to `DEBUG`:
+2. You can view the ratelimit usage in the terraform logs by running `terraform plan` or `apply` with the `TF_LOG` environment variable set to `DEBUG`.
+Since the output is probably too long for the terminal, you might want to redirect it to some file like this:
     ```bash
-    TF_LOG=DEBUG terraform apply
+    TF_LOG=DEBUG TF_LOG_PATH=tf_log_debug.log terraform plan
     ```
     The http client will then log the entire http response including all headers.
 In the headers you will find rate limit details: